AdobeDocs/commerce-operations.en/help/configuration/cli/localization.md

    You have options for using the translated dictionary:

-1. You can package the translation dictionaries into a language package and provide the package to the Magento store administrator.
+1. You can package the translation dictionaries into a language package and provide the package to the Commerce store administrator.

 1. In the Admin, the store administrator [configures the translations].